Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data: Results

 \subsection{Lorenz system}

 The Lorenz system is a classical nonlinear differential equation in 3 independent variables.

 This is a well studied system with chaotic solutions that serves to cleanly demonstrate VIND's capabilities for inferring nonlinear dynamics.

-We generated numerical solutions of the Lorenz system from randomly generated initial conditions, for $\sigma=10$, $\rho=28$, $\beta=8/3$, and additive Gaussian noise.
-Gaussian 10D observations were then generated with the mean specified by a $\bz$-dependent neural network.
+We generated numerical solutions of the Lorenz system from randomly generated initial conditions, with no noise.
+Taking $\sigma=10$, $\rho=28$, $\beta=8/3$ Gaussian 10D observations were generated with the mean specified by a $\bz$-dependent neural network.
 The complete synthetic data consisted of 100 trials, each comprising 250 time-steps, of which 66\% was used for training and the remaining were evenly split for test and validation.

+In this case, we expect the $kR^2$ to deteriorate very slowly.
 The results of the fit to this data are shown in Fig.~\ref{figlorenz}.
 The left panel shows the $R^2_k$ comparison for VIND and GfLDS fits, with $d_Z=3$.
 Strikingly, for this dataset, VIND's performance does not substantially deteriorate over a 30-step forward interpolation.
 We show in the left panel comparison with our implementation of the GfLDS and AESMC algorithms.
 The center panel illustrates VIND's capability to infer properties of the underlying dynamics: VIND hits peak performance at $d_Z=3$, the true dimensionality of this system.
 In the rightmost panel, all the paths inferred by VIND have been put together, showing the famous butterfly pattern.

+The obtained latent trajectories are topologically similar to the Lorenz attractor but do not reproduce it exactly.
+This is expected since VIND’s decoder can, in principle, learn to undo any smooth transformation applied to the true Lorenz trajectories.
+Thus, the same set of observations can be described by different sets of latent paths connected by smooth transformations.